 The new EU Directive on consumer protection has come into force.
 How did Czech online stores prepare for it?
 Insights backed up by data.

 On May 28, 2022, the deadline for implementing the new EU Directive on Consumer Protection within national law was passed.
-And Czech legislation made it just in time with their proposal.
-The draft amendment to the Czech Consumer Protection Act is currently in the comment procedure, and we're hoping it will come into force in 2022.
+And Czech legislation didn't make it in time.
+The draft amendment to the Czech Consumer Protection Act is currently in the comment procedure, though we're hoping it will still come into force in 2022.
 It would be nice to have this year's Black Friday with discounts you can trust, right?

-Lawyer Petra Stupková from Legitas describes two possible consumer protection scenarios for when the Act comes into force:
+Lawyer Petra Stupková from Legitas describes two possible consumer protection scenarios that could still take place before the Czech Consumer Protection Act finally gets approved and comes into force:

 "In theory, first of all, a consumer can be harmed (for instance, by being shown a fake discount), and the new law will empower them to claim damages from the state since the state would have neglected its obligations.
 This is not an exceptional case in court.